“Write From A Global Consciousness” Advises Filmmaker Geoff Johns

 It isn’t a dichotomous choice for Geoff.
 Sometimes you focus on a scene, while others you may think about what might be appropriate for the next season.
 “When I work on a comic book or a television program, my brain tends to plan long-term.
 I don’t plot the whole thing, but I plant seeds for subsequent seasons.
 It’s part of the serialized television process.”

-The major comic book publishers, Marvel and DC are that their worlds are collectively called a “Universe” with well-defined characters and worlds.
+The worlds of the major comic book publishers, Marvel and DC are collectively called a “Universe” with well-defined characters and worlds.
 We asked Johns how closely he adheres to the source material.
 “I think it’s fun to have a universe in which characters can interact.
 I can do Shazam comic book or standalone film that tells its own story.
 If it evolves or talks to another character, great.”

 He can also filter out extraneous material “You get to tell a more focused story when you don’t have to deal with other characters.
 You can also tell great stories when all these characters meet.
 All these great personalities and themes force them to play off each other.
 I like doing both so you can explore the characters properly in ways you may not have previously thought of.”